01 of 06

 05 of 06

-At my house, we like to sit around a pile of freshly roasted chestnuts, each taking a nut, peeling it, and eating it as we chat and this and that.
-You may, however, have other plans for those chestnuts (candied? stuffing? soup? garnishing a cake?), in which case you may need to settle in a peel them all yourself.Continue to 6 of 6 below.
+At our house, we like to sit around a pile of freshly roasted chestnuts, each taking a nut, peeling it, and eating it as we chat and this and that.
+You may, however, have other plans for those chestnuts in recipes, in which case you may need to settle in a peel them all yourself.Continue to 6 of 6 below.

 06 of 06